fastforwardlabs/blog/README.md

 # Run the dev environment

-After you have everything installed run and have made sure your repo is up to date with the latest changes run:
+After you have everything installed and have made sure your repo is up to date with the latest changes run:

 ```
 npm run dev